Metrics aren’t everything. But, your contact center KPIs are an important piece of creating a happy team and happy customers.

 8. Customer satisfaction

-Outline your goals for CSAT surveys and establish a survey process.
+Outline your goals for CSAT surveys and create a survey process.
 Ask your customers to rate their satisfaction on a linear scale.
-Whether it’s measured 1-3, 1-10, or poor to excellent –– pick the kind of scale you think would best translate for your team.
+Whether it’s measured 1-3, 1-10, or poor to excellent –– pick the scale you think is best for your team.
 Think up an open-ended question as a follow-up, too.